bgoonz/docs-collection/google-chrome/native-client/pepper_beta/c/struct_p_p_b___media_stream_video_track__1__0.md

 Configures underlying frame buffers for incoming frames.

-If the application doesn't want to drop frames, then the `PP_MEDIASTREAMVIDEOTRACK_ATTRIB_BUFFERED_FRAMES` should be chosen such that inter-frame processing time variability won't overrun the input buffer.
+If the application doesn’t want to drop frames, then the `PP_MEDIASTREAMVIDEOTRACK_ATTRIB_BUFFERED_FRAMES` should be chosen such that inter-frame processing time variability won’t overrun the input buffer.
 If the buffer is overfilled, then frames will be dropped.
 The application can detect this by examining the timestamp on returned frames.
 If some attributes are not specified, default values will be used for those unspecified attributes.
 If `Configure()` is not called, default settings will be used.
 Example usage from plugin code:

      int32_t attribs[] = {
          PP_MEDIASTREAMVIDEOTRACK_ATTRIB_BUFFERED_FRAMES, 4,